 The holidays are upon us and baking is in full production in my kitchen.
 I love to make creative and fun baked goods for Christmas.
 These Holiday Shaped Brownie Pops are so much fun to make and the kids will just love to get involved in the project.

 These Holiday Shaped Brownie Pops are made in the shape of traditional Christmas themes – a Gingerbread Man, a Star, and of course, the Christmas Tree.
-The festive metal cookie cutters that I bought at Walmart are a huge help in making these.
+The festive metal cookie cutters that I bought are a huge help in making these.
 Instead of making individual shaped brownies, I can make a whole pan of brownies and then cut them into the shapes I want with these sturdy (and sharp!) cookie cutters.

 Balancing my time during the holiday season can be a challenge, when there are so many demands on a busy homemaker.
 I love to make totally from scratch recipes, but also know my limits too.
 So, that means that I often take a few shortcuts this time of the year and make use of some of the great products from the Nestlé line of baking supplies.